 We, the NEIU family, join a host of others as we give our condolences to the family and friends of Dr. Bernard J. Brommel, Professor Emeritus of Northeastern Illinois University.
 Dr. Brommel passed away on Sept.
 22, 2018 at his home in Kalamazoo, Michigan.
-Read more about his life and the lasting legacy he left for his students, colleagues, mentees and many others.

 The Brommel Initiatives at Northeastern